anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 Manage your account
 ```

-This indicated that the account connection existed, but the Intune MDM management view was not yet visible.
+This indicated that the account connection existed, but the full Intune MDM management view was not yet visible.

+---

-### Step 9: Completed MDM Enrollment
+### Step 8 - Completed MDM enrollment

-The Windows MDM enrollment flow was then completed from Settings using:
+The Windows MDM enrollment flow was completed from Settings using:

 ```text
 Settings